-The Commission will be consulting with former and current athletes and their families, coaches, officials, administrators, and former and current staff at all levels of the sport.
+As part of the Review, the Commission consulted with former and current athletes and their families, coaches, officials, administrators, and former and current staff at all levels of the sport.
+Consultation for the Review has now ended.

-There are two key ways to take part in the review.
-You can provide input in writing via a 'written submission' or you can provide verbal input by participating in a focus group or interview:
+In conducting this Review, the Commission invited members of the gymnastics community to provide input in writing via a ‘written submission’ or verbal input by participating in a focus group or interview.

 Terms of Reference

-The Terms of Reference outline what the review will examine and report on in more detail.
+The Terms of Reference outline what the Review is examining and will report on in more detail.

 - Gymnastics in Australia Review now open for participation - 22 September 2020